Recent Five Star Reviews:

 -Submitted by a parent

-“I am an alumna of The Montessori Academy at Edison Lakes program.
+“I am an alumna of Montessori Academy Edison Lakes.
 I started when I was a 3-year-old, and continued through the 8th grade program.
 I cherish my experience with the Montessori Academy.
 The teachers are amazing.
 They go above and beyond for each child, encouraging individuality, instilling integrity, cultivating independence and inspiring leaders.
 And the bond I created with the other students is remarkable.
 No matter how much time passes, we can always pick up like it was yesterday.
 I was nervous transitioning into a public high school after I graduated, but quickly realized how prepared I was.
 Honor classes were a breeze because I was taught the necessary tools to help teach myself, and I was taught to embrace my individuality and to be confident which allowed me overcome peer pressure and any other obstacle that came my way.
 The tools Montessori taught me have continued to help me excel in my personal and professional life.
 Thank you for helping me be the best I can be.”

--Submitted by an alumna
+-Submitted by a graduate

 To read more five star reviews, click here.